HVLepage/cavep-unah/_posts/2023-10-25-October2023Workshop.markdown

 ### Day 1 (23/10/23)
 Activity: Visit to the University and its laboratories.
 Coordination meeting: Laboratory security.
 Workshop: “What to consider when designing a laboratory because of the risks associated with an experiment?”.

 ### Day 2 (24/10/23)
 Activity: Visit to the Library and the location of the new University campus, in Luricocha.
 Coordination meeting: Discussion with the Architectural Design Engineer: 'Establishment of an environmental research laboratory'.
-Workshop: “Principios de las técnicas de caracterización de sedimentos”.
+Workshop: 'Technical principals in the characterisation of sediments'.

 ### Day 3 (25/10/23)
 Activity: Visit to the University.